-By a Plunging Fire at a 2 1-2 Mile Range
+By a Plunging Fire at a 2 1-2 Mile Range Cervera's Fleet Could Be Destroyed.

-Cervera's Fleet Could Be Destroyed.
-WASHINGTON, July 2 .- General Shafter has eight 5-inch guns, with which, using armor piercing shells, he can destroy Cervera's fleet.
-At a distance of two and one-half miles, 4,000 yards, he can destroy the Spanish squadron in Santiago harbor, and the ships of Spain will not be able to fire an effective shot in return.
+Washington, July 2 .- General Shafter has eight 5-inch guns, with which, using armor piercing shells, he can destroy Cervera's fleet.
+At a distance of can destroy the Spanish squadron in | Spanish thought and oction?" cantiago harbor, and the ships of Spain will not be able to fire an effective shot in return.
 General Ludlow says the ships' guns cannot be elevated sufficiently to do serious damage.

 There are two classes of 5-inch guns in the United States artillery service.
-The first is mark 1, weighing 6,000 pounds, firing eighteen pounds of powder and a fifty-pound shot.
-The second is mark 2, naval gun, 7,000 pounds weight, with sixty-pound armor piercing shell, longest effective range 8,000 yards.
+The first is mark 1, weighing 6,000 pounds, firing eighteen pounds of powday stated that postage stamps could der and a fifty-pound shot.
+The second not be used in place of revenue stamps is mark 2, naval gun, 7,000 pounds weight, with sixty-pound armor piereing shell, longest effective range 8,000 yards.
 This is the gun that Shafter is supposed to be using to destroy the works around Santiago.
-The shells are charged with "jovite," or "melinwould be regarded as unstamped, and ite," as the French artillerists call the treated accordingly.
-Attention is also newest explosive used in shell fire.
-It called to the fact that imprinted was the discovery of M. Melin, a chemstamps cannot be used in payment of ist.
+The shells are charged with "jovite," or "melinite," as the French artillerists call the newest explosive used in shell fire.
+It was the discovery of M. Melin, a chemist.
 It has tremendous bursting power. having, bulk for bulk, three times the power of any similar explosive known to science.

-To witness the action of this melinite when used in the reduction of works caused the French minister of war to send two engineers and orddays the officials of the various ex- nance officers across the Atlantic to Shafter's army, to be present at the siege of Havana and the capture of Santiago.
-The firing, it is supposed. began at 3.500 yards, an excellent popanies have decided that the payment sition having been selected by General of the tax by them would take so large Ludlow at that range.
-The fire, in a proportion of their entire net rev- case the guns are now in use, is plunging: that is, with an angle of them to assume the burden.
+To witness the action of this melinite when used in the reduction of works caused the French minister of war to send two engineers and ordnance officers across the Atlantic to Shafter's army, to be present at the siege of Havana and the capture of Santiago.
+The firing it is supposed. began at 3,500 yards, an excellent position having been selected by General Ludlow at that range.
+The fire, in case the guns are now in use, is plunging: that is, with an angle of them to assume the burden.
 The about 40 degrees.
-An attempt was shipper will be required to pay the to have been made to-day to move the heavy mortars up the heights, where five or six can be SPAIN PROTESTS TO CANADA, put in position and used at a range of six miles to destroy the main works to the right, left and behind Santiago.
+An attempt was shipper will be required to pay the to have been made to-day to move the heavy mortars up the heights, where five or six can be put in position and used at a range of six miles to destroy the main works to the right, left and behind Santiago.
 The mortars will send their shells over hills 600 or 700 feet higher than the mortars are.
 In fact, the shells will have to soar over two lines of foothills before they reach Santiago.
-But they can be trained to surmount these heights and drop a 600-pound shell loaded with fifty pounds of jovite, equal to 150 pounds of dynamite, into a sixacre square, seven miles away.
-This is America's latest contribution to the
+But they can be trained to surmount these heights and drop a 600-pound shell, loaded with fifty pounds of jovite.equal to 150 pounds of dynamite, into a sixacre square, seven miles away.
+This is America's latest contribution to the art of human destruction.